This piece was originally published in November 2016, and was updated on October 25, 2022.

 The amortization period of a mortgage is the total length of time in which you will pay off your mortgage.
 The typical amortization period for a mortgage in Canada is 25 years.
 Extending your amortization period is one way to reduce the amount of your payments, but results in an increase in the total amount of interest paid on your mortgage.
 In contrast, the shorter your amortization period is, the faster you’ll pay off your mortgage and the less interest you will pay.

-To see the full effect of differing amortization periods, use a mortgage payment calculator and look at an amortization schedule.
+To see the full effect of differing amortization periods, use our mortgage amortization calculator, which can generate amortization schedules based on different amortization length scenarios.
 An amortization schedule will show you how each of your payments reduces your loan balance, how much of your payment goes towards interest, and how much goes towards reducing your principal.

 Note: Your amortization period is different from your mortgage term.
 Your mortgage term is how long you sign with a particular lender, and it’s normally 5 years (although it can range from 1 -10 years).
 After your term, you’ll need to renew your mortgage with a new term, either with the same or a new provider.